BSN Completion Program for the Registered Nurse

 - NURS 363, 383, 483, 457/458, and NURS 493 are offered fall and spring semesters.

-- Statistics course taken either before or during same semester as N 363
+- Statistics course must be taken either before or during same semester as N 363 and achieve a C or above.

 - General Education courses, statistics and HMS 333 courses are offered fall, spring and summer semesters.

-- HMS 460 is only available in the fall semester.
+- HMS 460 is available in the fall semester.

-- HMS 463 is only available in the spring semester.
+- HMS 463 is available in the spring semester.

-- NURS 457/NURS 458, and NURS 493 cannot all be taken in the same semester [Note: if a prior 4 year degree or higher, may take all the same semester if wish].
+- NURS 457/NURS 458, and NURS 493 cannot all be taken in the same semester [Note: IF you have a prior 4 year degree or higher, may take all the same semester if wish.
+Please talk with Advanced Standing Director if you meet this criterion and are interested in this option.]

 The MSU Department of Nursing requires students to provide proof of immunizations.
 Complete the immunization document found at www.minotstateu.edu/health/immunization.shtml and send it to: Student Health Center, Minot State University, 500 University Ave.
 W., Minot ND 58707 or fax to 701-858-3371.
 You may sign the "Exemption" portion as you will be an online student.